JuliaPhylo/SNaQ.jl/docs/src/man/snaq_est.md

 rm("bestnet_h1.tre") # hide
 ```

+From a set of candidate networks, one might simply need to score of each network
+to pick the best.
+Here, the score is the negative log pseudo-likelihood, and the
+lower the better.
+See the section to get the score of [Candidate networks](@ref).

+### `hmax` and choosing the number of hybridizations

-We can go on and let the network have up to 2 or 3 hybrid nodes:
+We change the `hmax` argument to change the search space to let the network have up to 2 or 3 hybrid nodes:
 ```julia
 net2 = snaq!(net1,raxmlCF, hmax=2, filename="net2", seed=3456)
 net3 = snaq!(net0,raxmlCF, hmax=3, filename="net3", seed=4567)
 ```
-and plot them (they are identical and they both have a single reticulation):
+and plot them (the optimized networks are identical and they both have a single reticulation):
 ```@example snaqplot
 R"svg(name('snaqplot_net23.svg'), width=7, height=3)" # hide
 using RCall                  # to be able to tweak our plot within R